goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 > Note: We will see many changes that were made on this idea as we progress, but this was the foundational paper on MoEs for large models.
 So it is crucial that you understand it well.

-Note =
-~1.
-First put sparse and dense MoE~
-~2.
-Then put how output is calculate dand shows~
-~3.
-Then explain gating function~
-4. Then explain training
-5. Then address the problems that the paper solved
-6. Then talk about load balancing

 ##### Sparse vs Dense Networks

 ![Image of sparse and dense MoE](/assets/blog_assets/evolution_of_llms/sparse_vs_dense_moe.webp)

 **Dense Networks**: Every parameter is used for every input